 Keep in mind that the BMI may be misleading because someone who is muscular or athletic may have a higher BMI because muscle is more dense than fat.

 Another way of calculating body fat distribution is to measure your waist circumference (in inches) in relation to your BMI.
 According to this measure, in general, a person assigned male at birth with a BMI of 25 or more would aim for a waist circumference of less than 40 inches, while individuals assigned female at birth with a BMI of 25 or more would aim for a waist circumference of less than 35 inches.
 This measure doesn't take into account the height of the person.
 You may find it helpful to talk about these different measures of body composition with your health care provider to learn more about your specific build.
 These assessments are general tools that can give you an idea of where your body may stand, but it may not tell the complete story.
 For example, an athlete with a lot of muscle mass may fall into the overweight category, even though they don't have as much body fat and have other positive indicators of health.
-You can learn even more about these body composition tests in Body mass index (BMI) and the right weight for my height?.

 In addition, it might be helpful to reflect upon why you’re thinking about your friends' comments now.
 It seems as though you're concerned about your weight and your friends' comments have made you question how you feel about yourself.
 Are you worried about your health?
 Do their comments conflict with the ways in which you view your body?
 If you took some time to think about it, how do you feel about your body right now?
 If your friends hadn't mentioned anything about how you look or your body type, would that change how you feel?
 What other factors influence how you feel about your body?
 Your family and other loved ones?
 Images you see in the media?
 Cultural or societal standards of attractiveness?
 Medical advice from a health care provider?
 It may be worth it to consider these factors and how much they impact your evaluation of your own body.
 If this is something that you continue to grapple with, you might find it helpful to discuss these feelings with a loved one or a mental health professional.
 Working through your own perceptions may help you feel better — and maintain a healthy lifestyle.
 In the meantime, check out the Body Image and Fitness sections of the Go Ask Alice!
 Nutrition & Physical Activity archives.